jyu0414/DeliverBox/README.md

 # DeliverBox

-パイプから流れてくるBoxをトラックに積み込むための道を組み立てるパズルゲーム
+DeliverBox is a puzzle that assembles paths with cards and delivers boxes from pipes to trucks.

 ## Usage

-- Xcode Playground (動作確認バージョン：11.2.1)
+- Xcode Playground (1.2.1)
 - Swift Playgrounds (iPad)

 ## Lisence